ESPResSo++ 2.0: Advanced methods for multiscale molecular simulation: Conclusions

 \section{Conclusions}

-In this article we have presented two multiscale molecular simulation methods, a hierarchical strategy for equilibrating polymer melts and an accompanying domain decomposition scheme which have been recently implemented in the ESPResSo++ package.
-The deployment of those methods and algorithms shows the flexibility and extensibility offered by the software package for the method development of advanced molecular simulations techniques.
+In this article we have presented several state-of-the-art multiscale molecular simulation methods that have recently been implemented in the ESPResSo++ package.
+Specifically, we discussed the latest advancements of adaptive resolution simulations as well as another multiscale scheme for coupling lattice Boltzmann and molecular dynamics techniques.
+Furthermore, a hierarchical strategy for equilibrating polymer melts and an accompanying domain decomposition scheme, which have also been implemented into ESPResSo++, were presented.
+The deployment of those methods and algorithms shows the flexibility and extensibility offered by the software package for method development of advanced molecular simulations techniques.

 From the software development viewpoint, we are providing scientists from the material and biomolecular scientific communities a computational tool that can be used out-of-the-box from simple Python scripts and allows exploring diverse molecular systems in polymer research, membranes, proteins, crystallization processes, evaporation, among others.
 This update is also very useful for the prototyping of new theoretical concepts and molecular simulation method development since it includes proven functionalities like: (i) extension of new simulation methods on top of the presented ones, as shown in Section~\ref{adress}, (ii) the development of new algorithms in Section~\ref{hierarchical} and Section~\ref{mrDD}, or (iii) the combination of multiple scales and multiple methods like the development shown in Section~\ref{latB}.